Distributed Cognitive Architecture

 Specialist Intelligence

 Built on the institution's own data.
 Trained on domain expertise that took decades to accumulate.
-Owned entirely by the institution.
+Owned entirely by the institution — not licensed, not rented, not subject to a vendor's terms of service.

 02